Biological Science Faculty Member

 Research and Professional Interests:

 My research program involves topics within the broadly defined area of biodiversity study.
 I am particularly interested in (1) the interplay of ecology and evolution that determines the form and function of plant life on Earth, (2) the use of biodiversity research specimens and digital information about them to bring that interplay into sharper focus, and (3) public engagement in the research to further science and STEM literacy goals.
 Historically, I have focused my research on Macadamias and relatives (the plant family Proteaceae), Primroses and relatives (the plant family Primulaceae), and historical biogeography, but I'm keen to innovate wherever I see opportunities to expand our understanding of biodiversity.
-This has led me deep into the areas of biodiversity informatics and citizen science in recent years, and I have NSF-funded grants in both of those areas.
+This has led me deep into the areas of biodiversity informatics and participatory sciences (sometimes called "citizen science" or "community science") in recent years, and I have NSF-funded grants in both of those areas.

-Participation in iDigBio, NSF's National Resource for the Digitization of Biodiversity Research Collections, has been especially productive. iDigBio is a joint project between University of Florida, Florida State University, and (as of 2021) Arizona State University that engages the collections community in the digitization (e.g., databasing, imaging, georeferencing) of the roughly 1 billion specimens held in US biodiversity research collections and deployment of the data online.
-I am a co-PI on iDigBio and serve as Director of its Digitization, Workforce Development, and Citizen Science Domain.
+Participation in iDigBio, NSF's National Resource for Advancing the Digitization of Biodiversity Research Collections, has been especially productive. iDigBio is a joint project between University of Florida, Florida State University, and (recently) University of Kansas that engages the collections community in the digitization (e.g., databasing, imaging, georeferencing) of the roughly 1 billion specimens held in US biodiversity research collections and deployment of the data online.
+I am a co-PI on iDigBio and serve as Director of its Digitization, Workforce Development, and Participatory Sciences Domain.
 Broadening participation in digitization via meaningful opportunities (e.g., co-created citizen science projects) is an area of active research in my lab and includes the development of BIOSPEX and the Worldwide Engagement for Digitizing Biocollections (WeDigBio) Event.
 Recently, I have been working with collaborators from FSU's School of Information and Department of Statistics to teach machines to recognize descriptions of biotic anomalies in specimen labels (e.g., "flowering earlier than I've ever seen before").
-And I have been working with collaborators from the FSU Department of Art to produce a flexible protocol for capturing 3D models of organisms in the field at the time of collection using photogrammetry.
-David Jennings (UF Florida Museum of Natural History) and I have enjoyed offering a popular strategic planning course for biodiversity collections once- or twice-a-year since 2017—announcements of new offerings are made on the iDigBio twitter feed and elsewhere.
+And I have been working with collaborators from the FSU Department of Art to produce a flexible protocol for capturing 3D models of organisms in the field at the time of collection using photogrammetry and emerging methods like Neural Radiance Fields and 3D Gaussian Splatting.
+David Jennings (UF Florida Museum of Natural History) and I have enjoyed offering a popular strategic planning course for biodiversity collections once- or twice-a-year since 2017, and I also founded, and regularly teach in, the Digitization Academy, which provides online professional development opportunities to the community.
+Courses are regularly announced via listservs and social media (e.g., the iDigBio X feed).

 During the COVID-19 Pandemic, I led a large team to enhance data about the world's 90,000 historic specimens of horseshoe bats and relatives.

-I also serve as Director of FSU's Robert K. Godfrey Herbarium, Director of the FSU College of Communication and Information's Institute for Digital Information and Scientific Communication (iDigInfo), and Board Chair (2022–3) of the Citizen Science Association.
+I also serve as Director of FSU's Robert K. Godfrey Herbarium, Director of the FSU College of Communication and Information's Institute for Digital Information and Scientific Communication (iDigInfo), and board member of the Association for Advancing Participatory Sciences and the Citizen Science Global Partnership.
+As a board member of the CSGP, I have represented the participatory sciences community at a few United Nations events, including the Environment Assembly (UNEA 6) and the World Data Forum.

 The Florida Panhandle is a great place to be a field biologist—consider joining our lab or pointing your promising students our way.
 Recent members of the lab include Chris Buddenhagen (Ph.D., 2016), Libby Ellwood (Postdoc, 2013–17), Katie Pearson (M.Sc., 2018), Mikayla Buckley (Honors B.Sc., 2020), Brendan Scherer (Ph.D., 2021), and Natasza Fontaine (M.Sc., 2021).
 They are a fantastic group of scientists.